How to adjust pauses and blank times when reading Ondoku [2 types]

-You can adjust the spacing slightly with punctuation marks such as .
+You can adjust the spacing slightly by using punctuation marks such as .

-In punctuation, you can only adjust the interval of about one breath.
+For punctuation, you can only adjust the pause by about a breath.

 Some people try to adjust the spacing by typing punctuation marks over and over again, but there is no point in using multiple punctuation marks.

-Ondoku is not a specification that allows you to adjust the spacing with the number of punctuation marks.
+Ondoku is not designed to allow you to adjust the spacing by the number of punctuation marks.

-A small “tsu” has the effect of slightly lengthening the interval between shots.
+The small “tsu” in “tsutsu” has the effect of lengthening the interval a little.

-However, this method of using a lot of punctuation marks and small ``-''s will consume a large amount of the character count without being able to ensure the spacing.
+However, this method of using a lot of punctuation marks and small "tsu"s consumes a large amount of character count even though it does not ensure proper spacing.

-If you want to create a certain distance, I recommend
+If you want to create a reliable distance, I recommend

-If you use this method, make sure you read less than 3000 characters at a time.
-Anything over 3000 characters is error prone.
+If you use this method, please limit the number of characters read at a time to less than 3000 characters.
+Anything over 3000 characters is prone to errors.

-SSML is a speech markup language.
-Speaking of the same markup language, HTML is famous.
+SSML is an audio markup language.
+Speaking of similar markup languages, HTML is famous.

-SSML is written in a similar way to HTML, so if you have ever created a website, you should be able to understand it quickly.
+The writing style of SSML is similar to HTML, so if you have created a homepage before, you will understand it easily.

-In case of SSML, write the tag as below.
+When using SSML, write the tag as shown below.

-In order to make it easier to understand the interval, I put a interval of 1 second to 5 seconds.
+To make it easier to understand the distance, I have included a distance of 1 second to 5 seconds.

-By increasing the number in front of S, you can make the distance longer.
+By increasing the number before S, you can make the distance for that part longer.

 Only two tags are needed to get the distance.

-This tag is necessary to tell Ondoku that "this document uses SSML".
+This tag is necessary to instruct Ondoku that "this text uses SSML".

-It is a tag with the meaning of break time = break.
+This tag has the meaning of break time = break.

-By putting your favorite number in the ○, you can take the distance of that length.
+By entering the desired number in the circle, you can set the distance of that length.

 s is an abbreviation for seconds, which means seconds in English.